na-na-hi/renget/archive/2f8so.md

 [as you drag your bounty to shore, the hair on the back of your neck picks up birds scattering and a great disturbance deeper into the forest]
 ["Looks like Gore found their meal.."]
 [you tie your shorts back on and begin dressing the fish, the blade of your billhook knife glides like your cutting through air as you strip and season the carcass over a fiery grill, toasting it until it peak crispyness]
-\>"i'm baaaack" Gore cheers. "i found a big one that actually put up a fight this time!"
-[they emerge from the brush, a large dead Aptinoth clutched tightly in their bloody wing-claws] [they stop suddenly, furiously sniffing the air]
+%darkgreen%\>"i'm baaaack" Gore cheers. "i found a big one that actually put up a fight this time!"%% [they emerge from the brush, a large dead Aptinoth clutched tightly in their bloody wing-claws] [they stop suddenly, furiously sniffing the air]
-\>"wha-*sniff* what is that?! what smells so good?!"
+%darkgreen%\>"wha-*sniff* what is that?! what smells so good?!"
-\>"it smells like..like fish, but way better!"
+\>"it smells like..like fish, but way better!"%%
 [they drop the aptinoth with a thud and rush over to your fish, you put your hands firmly on their snout, barely able to hold back the drooling beast]
 ["its just a fish i grilled, they smell and taste better this way"]
-\>"does it work with meat?! please tell me it works with meat! i want tasty meat!" they squeal with excitement ["okay, okay calm down, i'll grill yours up too" you chuckle] [after offering a small apology to the herbivore you work your magic again, cutting and placing the large slabs of beef over a tiny grill]
+%darkgreen%\>"does it work with meat?! please tell me it works with meat! i want tasty meat!" they squeal with excitement%% ["okay, okay calm down, i'll grill yours up too" you chuckle] [after offering a small apology to the herbivore you work your magic again, cutting and placing the large slabs of beef over a tiny grill]
 [You can tell Gore is getting impatient as their drooling intensifies, their foreclaws tapping on the ground, tail furiously wagging]
-\>"is it done yet, is it done yet?!" they sputter ["just about, here i'll throw some fish on there for you too if you behave"] [you set down a big plate of food in front of them and you feel like you almost would have lost a finger with how quickly they dig into the pile]
+%darkgreen%\>"is it done yet, is it done yet?!" they sputter%% ["just about, here i'll throw some fish on there for you too if you behave"] [you set down a big plate of food in front of them and you feel like you almost would have lost a finger with how quickly they dig into the pile]
 ["must've worked up an appetite doing all that hunting"]